unil-ish/celsus/README.md

-(If you want to run the code itself, you will need to perform several installations.
-All requirements can be found in requirements.txt)
+<sub> If you want to run the code itself, you will need to perform several installations.
+All requirements can be found in requirements.txt) </sub>